joaquimg/L1AdaptiveTrendFilter.jl/README.md

 * verbose: Boolean flag for displaying progress of algorithm (Default=false);
 * lower_bounds: List of lower bounds for each component type (Default=[-∞,-∞,-∞,-∞,-∞]);
 * upper_bounds: List of upper bpunds for each component type (Default=[+∞,+∞,+∞,+∞,+∞]).

+This function returns:

+*  β_path: Path of components coefficients;
+*  y_path: Path of filtered signals;
+*  β_best: Best components coefficients according to the EBIC criteria;
+*  y_best: Best filtered signal according to the EBIC criteria;
+*  λ_best: Best value for the λ regularizer according to the EBIC criteria;
+*  γ_best: Best value for the γ regularizer according to the EBIC criteria.

 ## Example